 Addiction: Is characterized by a physical dependence and mental compulsion to take the drug.
 This is noticeable particularly when drug abuse starts to adversely affect your life, however, you may find it impossible to stop using.

 Managing prescription medication addiction can feel daunting, but know that you are not alone.
-At CAST Centers, we are here to help you through the healing process.
+At the CAST Centers treatment center, we are here to help you through the healing process.

 Contact CAST Centers Now!